digime/digime-sdk-nodejs/guides/read-data-overview.md

 ```

 ## 4. Query user data.
-When your user has onboarded all the services you require, we can start reading the data using the session from earlier.
+When your user has onboarded all the sources you require, we can start reading the data using the session from earlier.

 ```typescript
 // ... initialize the SDK